gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-environment-maps.md

 TOC: Environment maps

-This aritcle is part of a series of articles about WebGL.
+This article is part of a series of articles about WebGL.
 [The first article starts with the fundamentals](webgl-fundamentals.html).
 This article continues from [the article on cube maps](webgl-cube-maps.html).
-This article also uses concepts convered in [the article on lighting](webgl-3d-lighting-directional.html).
+This article also uses concepts covered in [the article on lighting](webgl-3d-lighting-directional.html).
 If you have not read those articles already you might want to read them first.

 An *environment map* represents the environment of the objects you're drawing.
 If the you're drawing an outdoor scene it would represent the outdoors.
 If you're drawing people on a stage it would represent the venue.
 If you're drawing an outer space scene it would be the stars.
-We can implement an environment map with a cube map if we have 6 images that show the enivornment from a point in space in the 6 directions of the cubemap.
+We can implement an environment map with a cube map if we have 6 images that show the environment from a point in space in the 6 directions of the cubemap.

 Here's an environment map from the lobby of the Computer History Museum in Mountain View, California.